ckarmy/Fuse.Firebase/docs/push-notifications-android.md

 }
 ```

-On receiving this message, `Firebase.Notifications.Android` will attempt to load the icon from the android [R](https://developer.android.com/reference/android/R.html) class or as a `BundledFile`.
+On receiving this message, `Firebase.Notifications` will attempt to load the icon from the android [R](https://developer.android.com/reference/android/R.html) class or as a `BundledFile`.
 If this fails it will log the issue but will not throw an exception, this is so that your user won't get a spurious error message when your app isn't running.
 To include an icon for the above message you add something like the following to your `unoproj`:

 ```json
 "Includes": [